yuxuanzhuang/yuxuanzhuang.github.io/_posts/2020-8-30-final-remarks.md

   <figcaption>Photo by Snapwire.</figcaption>
 </figure>

 As we approach the exascale barrier, researchers are handling increasingly large volumes of molecular dynamics (MD) data.
 Whilst MDAnalysis is a flexible and relatively fast framework for complex analysis tasks in MD simulations, implementing a parallel computing framework would play a pivotal role in accelerating the time to solution for such large datasets.
-In this Google Summer of Code project ([https://summerofcode.withgoogle.com/projects/#5812065073102848](https://summerofcode.withgoogle.com/projects/#5812065073102848)), Yuxuan tried to touch on the basics to make sure the fundamental data structure of MDAnalysis—Universe can be serialized, and also streamlined the parallel framework.
+In this [Google Summer of Code project](https://summerofcode.withgoogle.com/projects/#5812065073102848), we tried to touch on the basics to make sure the fundamental data structure of MDAnalysis—Universe can be serialized, and also streamlined the parallel framework.

 ## Why and how do we serialize a Universe